Frequently Asked Questions about the Funk Heritage Center

 How did the Funk Heritage Center get started?

-In the mid-1990s, John Bennett, Sr. and then-Reinhardt President Dr. Floyd A. Falany discussed the value of using the space where the Appalachian Settlement is now located as an historical interpretive center.
+In the mid-1990s, a local businessman and Reinhardt alumnus John Bennett, Sr. '25 and then-Reinhardt President Dr. Floyd A. Falany discussed the value of using the space where the Appalachian Settlement is now located as an historical interpretive center.
 Dr. James Funk, a longtime Reinhardt trustee and friend of the University, lent his support to the project.
-When the tool and Native art collections were given to the project, the decision was made to add a museum building to the project.
+When the tool and Native art collections were given to the project, the decision was made to add a museum building to the effort.

 What does FHC stand for?